rese1f/Self-supervised-Cross-view-3D-Human-Pose-Estimation-and-Localization-in-Video/README.md

 ## Project Progress and Contribution Part

 -   Wenhao Chai:
+    -   Prepare to validate existing algorithms on new datasets.
     -   Proceed features on `cover.py`.
 -   Jack Bai:
     -   Helping Mu Xie with `camera.py`.